Kristina01111000/WordPressTheme/README.md

-	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate pictures into additional css -> figure out how to make pictures scroll -> change to scroll -> set up forwarded email with admin first name for dr w -> easy on inmotion -> update php and wordpress on inmotion site in cpanel -> plugin add new issue and admin power issue solved by updating -> also allowed a backup to be made :)
+	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate pictures into additional css -> figure out how to make pictures scroll -> change to scroll -> in peepso logo height has to be in px, not %
-	-> current backup is stored on computer
-		-> takes ~ 30 minutes to save it in a new folder
-	-> in peepso logo height has to be in px, not %
 	-> figure out emails using peepso -> need the peepso plugin